Company-of-Things/.github/profile/CONTRIBUTING.md

-# Contributing to REST API

-## How to contribute
+# Contribution guide

-We use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), so all code changes happen through pull requests
+## We use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), so all code changes happen through pull requests

 ### Create a new issue for the feature/fix you want to be worked on